streetmix/streetmix/docs/contributing/index.rst

    - :ref:`illustrations`

-.. - I want to design the user interface and experience.
+- I want to design the user interface and experience.

-..   - :ref:`content-styleguide`
+   - :ref:`user-interface`

 - I want to write or improve documentation.